 - Tax Rebates for Individuals, Families, and Seniors

 Florida Recovery and Re-opening

 Florida Department of Health has an online dashboard that daily reports number of COVID-19 cases in our state, which has been praised by Dr. Deborah Birx for its transparency and detail.
-As of July 17, more than 2.8 million test had been performed in Florida, according to Florida's data dashboard.
+As of October 19, more than 5.7 million test had been performed in Florida with 756,727 positive cases, and 16,201 deaths, according to Florida's data dashboard.

 On March 10, following a meeting with President Trump and Vice President Pence, insurance representatives agreed to waive all copays on coronavirus testing and extend coverage for coronavirus treatment in all of their benefit plans.
 NIH also announced the launch of a Rapid Acceleration of Diagnostics (RADx) initiative to speed innovation, development, and commercialization of COVID-19 testing technologies.